blackspotbear/MMDViewer/README.md

 # MMDViewer
 MMDViewer is an MMD Viewer written in Swift using Metal.

-I'm no planning to support full MMD function set.
+I'm not planning to support full MMD features.
 This is a playground to implement shaders.

 # Not supported for now
 * bone morph